samakshgupta007/transactions-api/README.md

     $ npm run test

 ### Running the Application using Docker

 Ensure you have docker and docker-compose installed, if you wish to run the application using docker.
 Then navigate to the project folder and run the following command in the terminal:

     $ docker-compose up --build -d

 - The '-d' command ensures the container are run in the background or in a 'detached' state.

-- You can view the docker containers with their associated ID, name, status, and port using this command
+You can view the docker containers with their associated ID, name, status, and port using this command

     $ docker ps -a

+Moreover, To see the output of your containers during their execution time, just execute:

+    $ docker logs {container}

+### Calling the Transactions API

+The API is available at the endpoint /api/v1/transactions/:userId?from={some_date_iso_string}&to=${another_date_iso_string}

+Calling this endpoint - either on localhost:PORT or using the docker IP address will give you an array of objects of the type:

+[{
+"display_name": "Merchant Name",
+"user_id": "userId",
+"Percentile": Floating point number - which needs to multiplied by 100 to get the percentile value }]

+Or it will return an error due to bad data or unavailable service.